jonhilgart22/Galvanize-Data-Engineering/Course Overview/README.md

 - Received \$1000 in promotional AWS credit
 - Created an account for a Twitter "app"

-Finally, here are some resources about data engineering in general to whet your appitite for what's to come.
+Finally, here are some resources about data engineering in general to whet your appetite for what's to come.
 (_These are optional._)

 - Watch: [Bridging the Gap Between Data Science and Data Engineering](https://www.youtube.com/watch?v=EtYv7zPyS2A)